Last updated: 10 Feb 2022

 - Total profit: RM1,750 – RM730 = RM1,020

 Now it looks like I can afford to use paid advertising to get more customers and scale the business – without going bankrupt.

-Other marketing strategies.
+Other marketing strategies to consider.

 Running ads on Facebook or Google, is just one strategy you could use to scale.
-Here are few more strategies to grow your business.
+Here are a few more strategies to grow your business.